-Those two little words have caused a lot of pain and heartache in Parking Ticket Land.
-If you violate a no standing rule, it will cost you $115, and possibly a boot and tow.
+These two little words have caused a lot of pain and heartache in Parking Ticket Land.
+That is to say, If you violate a no-standing rule, it will cost you $115 and possibly a boot and tow.
 Yikes!

-It doesn’t matter if your car was occupied or empty.
+Moreover, It doesn’t matter if your car was occupied or empty.
 Or, the motor was on or off.
-You are still standing when you stop in a no standing zone.
-Ca-Ching.
+You are still standing when you stop your car in a no-standing zone.

-Who among us hasn’t offered this vintage, unwinnable defense to a no standing parking ticket, “I was parking not standing because the car was unoccupied.
+Who among us hasn’t offered this vintage, unwinnable defense to a no-standing parking ticket.
+That is to say, “I was parking, not standing because the car was unoccupied.
 Only to learn that occupied or unoccupied doesn’t make a difference.
 It will still cost you $115?”

 Does no standing anytime trump no parking Monday-Friday, 7 am to 4 pm?
 Yes.
 More strict beats less strict in the rock paper scissors world of parking tickets NYC.

 Hopefully, these tips will save you some dough when parking in NYC.

 How many different no-standing violations are there?

 There are actually 14 different no-standing tickets.
 Can you name all 14?

 What is a “dedicated use” no standing sign?

 Mistake number 1 does not learn the meaning and application of the newish rule covering “dedicated use” signs.